 The snow is melting, the birds are chirping, the daffodils are peeking out from the freshly thawed ground.
 It’s spring!

-There are some things you probably need to attend to.
+There are some things you probably need to attend to around your home.
 Of course, there are also probably a handful of wants you’d love to address.
 Here’s how you might consider sprucing up your home this spring, plus a plan to pay for it all!

 Review Your Springtime Needs and Wants